 Rebuilding Your Life After Divorce

-Another classic, this book provides you with a road map for getting through your divorce and to move past it.
+Another classic, this book provides you with a road map for getting through your divorce and moving past it.
+Author Susan Elliott provides you with the rules of disengagement, tools for navigating grief, the secret to breaking the pattern of failed relationships, and more.

-17. Mars and Venus Starting Over: A Practical Guide for Finding Love Again After a Painful Breakup, Divorce, or the Loss of a Loved One, John Gray, PhD.
+26. Mars and Venus Starting Over: A Practical Guide for Finding Love Again After a Painful Breakup, Divorce, or the Loss of a Loved One, John Gray, Ph.D.

 Another book in the Men Are From Mars, Women Are From Venus series, this divorce book helps you find love again after your divorce.
 (Yes, you can do it!)
 HINT: This may not be the best thing to read when your divorce is just beginning, but it will be amazing a little later on!